 Rhoda Shirk

-Rhoda started at PRC in 2019.
-She has a BA in Photography and a BA in Digital Media from Eastern Mennonite University and studied International Human Rights in graduate school at the University of Denver.
+Rhoda Shirk joined PRC in 2019 and oversees PRC’s Community Initiatives, including volunteer coordination, educational event planning, and supply procurement.
+She has a B.A. in Photography and a B.A. in Digital Media from Eastern Mennonite University and studied International Human Rights in graduate school at the University of Denver.
 She teaches PRC’s Tech workshops and has walked hundreds of people through how to work more efficiently with their technology.

 Susannah Conner